artefactual-labs/weblate-migration-scripts/README.md

 Similarly, in the repo containing project translations, change to the branch corresponding to the AtoM version being translated.

-Examples in this README file put directories in $HOME, but they can be put anywhere.
-The `$` character in examples indicates a command-line prompt.

 Example manual setup: